yawn/nitro-attest/README.md

 ```
 ## Usage for testing

-When building with the `builder` feature (WIP), the crate can generate synthetic attestation documents for testing purposes.
+When building with the `builder` feature, the crate can generate synthetic attestation documents for testing purposes.

 Certificate chains in test attestation documents originate from the "eu-central-1" region.
 Certificate chains have the following differences when compared to the official certificates: